ContainerSSH/log/README.md

 ## Basic concept

 This is not the logger you would expect from the [go-log](https://github.com/go-log/log) library.
 This library combines the Go errors and the log messages into one.
-In other words, the `Message` object can be used both as an error and a log message.
+In other words, **the `Message` object can be used both as an error and a log message**.

 The main `Message` structure has several properties: a unique error code, a user-safe error message and a detailed error message for the system administrator.
 Additionally, it also may contain several key-value pairs called labels to convey additional information.